MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 > [!NOTE]
 > For release notes about service releases and product updates, see the [release notes](https://github.com/PlayFab/PlayFab/releases) section on [PlayFab's public GitHub repository](https://github.com/PlayFab/PlayFab)

+## 240621

+Date: June 21, 2024

+ - Added XboxMobileStore to the LoginIdentityProvider and UserOrigination enums
+ - Expanded the IdentifiedDeviceType enum in the Authentication API to include a broader set of gaming platforms
+ - Updated documented numerical limits for multiple calls in the Economy API
+ - Added error codes for new service errors

 ## 240514

 Date: May 14, 2024